 If the start/stop button is pressed before the sewing machine is correctly set up or if an operation is performed incorrectly, an error message appears in the stitch indicator.
 Follow the instructions that appear.

 If you press (Stitch selection key) or do the operation correctly while the error message is displayed, the message disappears.

-Error Message Probable Cause ΕΙ The start/stop button, reverse/reinforcement stitch button or thread cutter button was pressed while the presser foot was raised.
+Error Message Probable Cause ΕI The start/stop button or reverse/reinforcement stitch button was pressed while the presser foot was raised.
 E2 A stitch other than the buttonhole or bar tack stitch was selected and the start/stop button was pressed while the buttonhole lever is lowered.
 E3 The buttonhole or bar tack stitch was selected and the start/stop button was pressed while the buttonhole lever is raised.
-EY The reverse/reinforcement stitch button, needle position button or thread cutter button was pressed while the bobbin winder shaft is moved to the right.
+E4 The reverse/reinforcement stitch button or needle position button was pressed while the bobbin winder shift is moved to the right.
 E5 The start/stop button was pressed while the foot controller was connected.
 E5 The motor locked up because the thread is tangled.
-EΠ The start/stop button, reverse/reinforcement stitch button or the thread cutter button was pressed while no thread cassette was installed.
-E8 You tried to start sewing while the needle is lowered.